-Milestone planning is a vital part of project management in Horizon 2020 (H2020) or collaborative EU research project.
+Milestone planning is a vital part of project management in Horizon 2020 or any other collaborative EU-funded research project.
 They’re a bit like going in for a routine check-up at the doctor.
 Each milestone will determine the health of your project.
 They determine if the project is on track, off course, or needs changes and adjustments in order to move to the next stage.

 What are project milestones?

 Milestones mark key decision points in any collaborative research project.
 They allow you to chart progress and assess what problems might have arisen and what steps, if any, need to be taken for the next phase of work to begin.
 These points might be something like a key deliverable, a major project task, delivery or a product or service, etc.

 They’re called zero point markers because they don’t need a report or any extra work.
 It’s a point in the project where all the work leading up to that point has already been done and the milestone is the point where you look back at the tasks completed enabling you to monitor deadlines, identify potential bottlenecks, and assess your team’s readiness to move on to the next phase of the project.

 Aren’t project deliverables the same as project milestones?
 What’s the difference between milestones and deliverable?

 Milestones are control points in the project, whereas deliverables are outputs like brochures, special report, etc. that need to be produced at a specific point in the action.
 While milestones might sometimes correspond to the completion of a key deliverable the two aren’t necessarily intertwined.
 Essentially, you don’t need a milestone for every deliverable, but the most important deliverables can be good indications of where you may wish to place milestones.

 As a vital part of the planning and decision making process for EU funded projects, it’s important to identify the best places for milestones in the project plan.
 These points will allow consortium members and stakeholders to get an overall view of the project, confirm it’s still on track, and make important decisions or take corrective actions if it’s not.